gahan-corporation/wyatt/docs/reference/orm.rst

 .. versionadded:: 8.0

-    This page documents the New API added in Odoo 8.0 which should be the primary development API going forward.
+    This page documents the New API added in Gerp 8.0 which should be the primary development API going forward.
 It also provides information about porting from or bridging with the "old API" of versions 7 and earlier, but does not explicitly document that API.
 See the old documentation for that.